top of page

 PRESS RELEASE | *FOR IMMEDIATE RELEASE*

-The festival will take place across Birmingham and the Black Country during the week of 24 September – 2 October 2022 and will give children an opportunity to be in relationship with nature, nurture their curiosity in everyday ecology and help signpost a way to being environmentally responsible now and in the future.
+The festival will take place across Birmingham and the Black Country and gives children an opportunity to be in relationship with nature, nurture their curiosity in everyday ecology and help signpost a way to being environmentally responsible now and in the future.

 "We’re committed to improving access to and understanding of the natural world for all ages across the city.
 For over ten years ecobirmingham have provided opportunities for people across Birmingham to explore environmental issues in fun and creative ways.
 Through Growing Up Green Festival we’re looking forward to helping locals discover organisations across Northfield that are helping the city become greener and healthier."